Tuck · FAQ

 What is Tuck?

 Tuck is an AI baby monitor for iPhone.
-Two iPhones (one in the nursery, one with you) become a real-time baby monitor with personalized AI lullabies in a cloned family voice.
+Two iPhones (one in the nursery, one with you) become a real-time baby monitor with AI scene captions, cry alerts, a morning sleep diary, and a curated lullaby library with a fade-out sleep timer.
 It works on Wi-Fi, cellular, or directly via Bluetooth Coded PHY when there's no internet at all.

 Do I really need two iPhones?